sulibo/sulibo.github.io/_posts/2017-10-07-octopress-3-tutorial.markdown

 #excerpt: "Octopress 3 Tutorial"
 date: 2017-10-07T09:50:20+101:00
 ---
 Octopress is a blog toolkit built on top of Jekyll.
 Using Octopress, we can easily build a static blog website from scratch.
-Recently, Octopress 3.0 has been release on its GitHub page.
+Recently, Octopress 3.0 has been released on its GitHub page.
 Octopress 3.0 is a full rewrite of Octopress 2.
 This version is now only a plugin for Jekyll so no division between Octopress and Jekyll.
 The management is cleaner than the previous versions.
 However,  the official documents are not complete yet.
 So I decided to write a tutorial for it, including installation, basic use, deployment to Github page, and also how to use Octopress from different places.
 <!--more-->
 # Install